tuan-vo/flutter_stripe_app/README.md

 ## main.dart
 This file is the entry point for the Flutter app.
 - The `main()` function calls runApp() and starts the MyApp widget.

+## payment_page.dart
+This page helps users to pay quickly

+## add-payment-methods_page.dart
+This page allows users to add new payment methods

+## saved-cards_page.dart
+This page makes it possible for users to view the methods they have saved

+## pay-with-saved-method.dart
+This page makes it possible for users to view the methods they have saved

 -------------------------------------------
 # When you have problems, please refer to the following documents:
 https://github.com/flutter-stripe/flutter_stripe#android